HR-Computer-Networks/Packet-crafting-bit-twiddling-and-UDP-subterfuge/readme.txt

 The first part of the command is used to compile the code, while the second part runs it with the IP address and the range of the ports we want to scan.

 ----------------------------------------------------------------
-WARNING: This next part seems to work only on MacOS PART 2: Puzzle port
+WARNING: This next part only works on MacOS
+PART 2: Puzzle port

 To run part two, use the following command: